paperless-ngx/paperless-ngx/docs/advanced_usage.rst

     last filename a document was stored as.
 If you do rename a file, paperless will report your files as missing and won't be able to find them.

-Paperless provides the following placeholders withing filenames:
+Paperless provides the following placeholders within filenames:

 * ``{asn}``: The archive serial number of the document, or "none".
 * ``{correspondent}``: The name of the correspondent, or "none".